Spotted skunk

 Does rabies pose a risk to people or other animals?

-Rabies is transmissible to all mammals, including people, pets, and livestock.
+Rabies is transmissible to all mammals, including people, pets and livestock.
 It is 100% fatal if left untreated.
-Vaccines are available for pets and livestock and should be vaccinated and revaccinated to boost their immunity against this disease regularly.
+Vaccines are available for pets and livestock, and they should be vaccinated to boost their immunity against this disease regularly.

 Bats are typically most active at night but do fly around dusk.
-Sometimes juvenile bats may fly during the day, dwell in and around homes, be found on the ground, or climb instead of fly.
+Sometimes juvenile bats exhibit unsual behaviors; these can include flying during the day, dwelling in and around homes, climbing instead of flying, and being on the ground.
 This is often normal behavior as they develop into adult bats.
-However, its important to always remain cautious around bats regardless.
-If a bat is flying erratically during the middle of the day, acting strange, found on the ground and unable to fly, it may have rabies and should be avoided as a precaution.
+However, its important to always remain cautious around bats.
+If a bat is flying erratically during the middle of the day, acting strange, or found on the ground and unable to fly, it may have rabies and should be avoided as a precaution.
 Report observations of sick or dead bats to Kentucky Fish and Wildlife.

 Protect People, Protect Bats, Avoid Rabies!